 The answer is Yes. you can disable hardware keys on Android devices.
 For the same reasons as above, certain Android device manufacturers like Samsung and LG have SDKs ( Software Development Kit ) Knox and LG Gate respectively.
 Scalefusion, a Mobile Device Management Software, leverages this feature and helps enterprises to have better control & management of the devices ensuring their usage for the specified purpose only.

 Scalefusion locks the Android devices over the cloud to use them for a specific business purpose only and all the enrolled devices can be managed easily from a web-based console.
 It enables you to whitelist websites and allows only certain apps which avoids unnecessary browsing and controls data usage.
 It has various other features like location tracking in real-time, geo-fencing, enterprise stores to name a few, making it an efficient mobile device management solution.

 At the time of enrollment of the Samsung devices for Scalefusion, Samsung Knox is activated on the devices, thereafter the admin can apply/activate different security settings as per the requirement of different devices.

 Factory reset settings can be disabled on the devices so that the user cannot remove the lockdown software or even delete any data and any other apps by restoring the devices to factory settings.

 For better data security, USB access is controlled by disabling MTP access and the connection of devices via USB access.
-When the user connects USB or the device to any other devices like a laptop by a data cable, no data transfer can happen from either of the devices.
-This avoids unnecessary transfer of critical company data on company-owned devices to the other personal devices.
+When the user connects a USB or the device to any other device like a laptop by a data cable, no data transfer can happen from either of the devices.
+This avoids unnecessary transfer of critical company data on company-owned devices to other personal devices.